 - the child or their family/kin agree to the service provider’s participation

 - funded service providers do not participate in the exercise of statutory powers of assumption or removal (section 43)

-- a funded service provider shares all information relevant to SARA and responds to FACS requests for information exchange.
+- a funded service provider shares all information relevant to SARA and responds to DCJ requests for information exchange.